wix-incubator/react-native-keyboard-input/README.md

 ```

 ## 2. Using the keyboard component as an input view
-While this package provides several component and classes for low-level control over custom keyboard inputs, the easiets way would be to use `KeyboardAccessoryView`.
+While this package provides several component and classes for low-level control over custom keyboard inputs, the easiest way would be to use `KeyboardAccessoryView`.
 It's the only thing you'll need to show your Keyboard component as a custom input.
 For example:

 ```js
 <KeyboardAccessoryView